 The simplicity of this recipe makes it perfect for making with your little ones.
 Simply put all of the ingredients in a bowl, stick your hands in and give it a good mix.
 The fact that you can get mucky bringing the dough together with your hands makes it all the more fun.

-- Baking parchment or a silicon baking sheet
+- Line a baking tray with a sheet of baking parchment or a silicon baking sheet.